 Students follow the National Curriculum and are taught and assessed on the following areas:

 - Humanities: History, Geography, Religious Studies and Citizenship

 - Languages: Spanish, French or German

 - Expressive Arts: Food, Dance, Drama, Music and Art

 - Enterprise: Computing, Business and Media

 In each subject area students are taught a demanding curriculum to prepare them for academic success at GCSE, IB and beyond.
 They learn new information, new skills, and new habits of working harder than they have before.
 In addition to these core subject areas we teach a Knowledge Curriculum, which gives students the knowledge that will be expected of them in exams and later life, but which is not a part of the National Curriculum.
 This ensures that all of our students can achieve their full academic potential.
 Personal, Social and Health Education is integrated, rather than being taught as separate lessons.

 Extra-curricular activities are also a core part of WA life.
 Through the extra-curricular programme students have the opportunity to learn new skills, pursue further study of a favourite subject, or join a sports team.
 Find out about our clubs and opportunities here.

 To learn more about the key stage 3 curriculum, please view our Curricum Booklets via the links below, or contact us.
-Parents and carers may contact their child's personal tutor.
+Parents and carers may contact their child's personal tutor and access resources on Firefly.
 For guidance with homework, please access our Homework and Independent Learning documents via the links below.